morgam7/pands-project/README.md

 Decided to use the code on the https://archive.ics.uci.edu/dataset/53/iris wevsite to get the dataset down.
 DOesn't loolk right.
 Need to go over this agian.
 Have to leave it for now.

+Week 3:

+I caught up with Ian's lectures and he has a lecture in Week 8 which shows exactly how to load the iris dataset.
+And answers the questions I had from last week.

+The reason there are two version of the data from UCI is that there were a couple of errors in the original dataset and these are corrected.

+But following Ian's instructions I instead fetched the raw dataset from Michael Waskon's github: https://raw.githubusercontent.com/mwaskom/seaborn-data/master/iris.csv.
+I used the method that I tried originally which uses pandas and it worked with the link to the raw data on github.

+I did a quick inspection of the data following Ian's tutorial.
+I inspected the data types.